How To Make Your Own Boilies?

 The items above are basic materials, and not all may be required.

-Most boilie making materials and ingredients aren’t too expensive.
+In our ‘How To Make Boilies’ guide, boilie making materials and ingredients (generally) aren’t too expensive.

 There are many sausage guns available, but we highly recommend the Gardner Sausage Gun which is perfect for small-scale boilie making.